duboviy/pybenchmark/README.md

 There is a "Load" button just under the list of profiles.
 Then timeline-chart can be obtained by changing Heavy(Bottom Up) option to Chart.
 <img src="http://i.stack.imgur.com/To8Nw.png" alt="&quot;Load&quot; button on the Profiles tab in Chrome DevTools">
+You can use it with or without gevent framework.

 You can get CPU machine details information (on LINUX-based systems):